facebookresearch/RAM/projects/sd-ra-it/README.md

 ## Generating self-demos.

 1. Obtain training data.
-We use the training data from the [RA-DIT paper](https://arxiv.org/abs/2310.01352), placed in directories `data/70b/train/tasks.jsonl` and `data/70b/train/oasst.jsonl` (see `data/70b/train/MANIFEST` for training mixture.)
+We use the training data from the [RA-DIT paper](https://arxiv.org/abs/2310.01352), placed in directories `data/70b/train/tasks.jsonl` and `data/70b/train/oasst.jsonl` with subsampling weights of 0.9 and 0.1.

 2. Generate prompts.
 Use `scripts/prompt_optimization.py`, e.g.,
 ```sh
 python scripts/prompt_optimization.py \